RedMadRobot/figma-export/CONFIG.md

     nameValidateRegexp: '^[a-zA-Z_]+$' # RegExp pattern for: background, background_primary, widget_primary_background
     # [optional] RegExp pattern for replacing.
 Supports only $n
     nameReplaceRegexp: 'color_$1'
+    # [optional] Extract light and dark mode colors from the lightFileId specified in the figma params.
+    useSingleFile: true
+    # [optional] If useSingleFile is true, customize the suffix to denote a dark mode color.
+Defaults to '_dark'
+    darkModeSuffix: '_dark'
   # [optional]
   icons:
     # [optional] Name of the Figma's frame where icons components are located